I love the creative aspects of journaling.

 Ready to Get Crafty with your Journal?

 If you’re ready to get creative and attempt a hobby that keeps on giving, give junk journaling a try.
-Of course, if you don’t enjoy it, you can always go back to your trusty Moleskine journal.
+Of course, if you don’t enjoy it, you can always return to your trusty Moleskine journal.